pymor/pymor/README.markdown

 Cython extension modules
 ------------------------

-pyMor uses [Cython](http://www.cython.org/) extension modules to speed up numerical algorithms which cannot be efficiently expressed using NumPy idioms.
+pyMOR uses [Cython](http://www.cython.org/) extension modules to speed up numerical algorithms which cannot be efficiently expressed using NumPy idioms.
 To benefit from these optimizations, the modules' source files (currently `pymor/tools/inplace.pyx` and `pymor/tools/realations.pyx`) have to be processed